From search to booking—your customer’s journey to the ideal vacation

 - Use brand terms, as most credit card shoppers initially start searching with brand loyalty in mind.

-- Incentivise consumers with cashback or rebate programmes and keywords, as they’re looking to get more perks with cards.
+- Incentivize consumers with cashback or rebate programs and keywords, as they’re looking to get more perks with cards.

 As the holiday season approaches, leverage Microsoft Advertising’s products and features to successfully reach and target travel and credit card shoppers.